Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 - You have a finite set of **states**.
 - The system moves between states in **discrete time steps**.
 - The probability of moving to the next state depends on the **previous states** (the “order” defines how many).
+The key property is the **Markov property**: the future depends only on a limited history, not the full past